den-wdi-1/Intro-to-WDI-and-team/README.md

 # Intro to WDI and Team

+## WeWork

+### WiFi

+Please use the WeWork Wifi network.
+The password is on the whiteboard.

+### Parking

+Parking is not easy around General Assembly and WeWork.
+The following options are available:
+- If you can take public transit, bike, or walk to work, it will lower your stress levels significantly, and probably save you some money.
+- If you are **really** lucky, there is free street parking on Platte Street.
+Go down 17th Street to Platte, and turn left.
+- There is also free parking across the highway, but long-term spots are, well, spotty.
+- We **highly** recommend downloading the SpotHero app.
+It usually has a lot within 5-minutes walk of WeWork for $5-6 / day, but there are no guarantees.
+You may end up spending as much as $10 / day.

 ### Using WeWork Space

 - There are a lot of businesses here at WeWork.
 Please be mindful of your neighbors, their space, and their things.